AvailLang/Avail/README.md

 and populate this file as needed.
 A source path must always refer to an existing directory that is readable by the user running "avail-dev".

-If AVAIL_ROOTS is not defined, then "avail-dev" will use the following module roots path by default:
+If AVAIL_ROOTS is not defined and the Avail workbench has not been used to define module roots, then "avail-dev" will use the following module roots path by default:

 	avail=$HOME/.avail/repos/avail.repo,$INSTALL/src/avail;
 	examples=$HOME/.avail/repos/examples.repo,$INSTALL/src/examples